See how much leverage you need for your trading style. Leverage has pros and cons, so we want to utilize it effectively but not recklessly.

 With some management guidelines under our belt, we can begin to consider how much leverage we should use/need for our account size and trading style.

-How Much Forex Leverage to Use – Scenarios
+Scenarios for How Much Forex Leverage to Use

 Based on the account size of $10,000, the trader can risk $100/trade (1% of 10,000).
 If a trade develops which has a 300 pip risk (difference between entry and stop loss), the trader can take 3 micro lots, which results in a $90 risk.
 In this case, no leverage is needed.
 Taking a trade such as this means $3000 (3 micro lots) is deployed and the account more than covers such a transaction.

-If multiple positions are taken at the same time you will need to utilize more leverage, such 5:1 or 10:1.
+If multiple positions are taken at the same time the trader will need to utilize more leverage, such as 5:1 or 10:1.
 Each trade could have a different stop loss, so it is better to have slightly more leverage than not enough.
 If you have extra leverage, you don’t need to use it.

 Since a pair like EURUSD usually moves between 90 and 130 pips a day, day traders will likely not be risking more than 10 to 20 pips on a trade.
 Losses on individual trades should still be kept to 1%, or less, of the account value.
 Taking a trade with 20 pips of risk means the trader can take 50 micro lots or 5 mini lots, which would equate to a risk of $100 in the EURUSD.

 5 mini lots is $50,000 worth of currency, so some leverage is needed (only $10,000 in the account).
-Risk is being well controlled, so in this case leverage is a great advantage for this strategy.
-It is also quite possible that the trader may have multiple positions with similar risk.
-If the trader had 2 similar positions it would mean $150,000 is deployed in the market.
-Therefore, this trader would need a minimum of 15:1 leverage, but could even go up to 30:1 (allows the trader to deploy positions worth up to $300,000) or 50:1.
-Beyond that there is little use for more leverage.
+Risk is well controlled, so in this case, leverage is a great advantage for this strategy.
+If the trader had 2 positions it would mean $100,000 is deployed in the market.
+Therefore, this trader would need a minimum of 10:1 leverage, but could even go up to 20:1 (allows the trader to deploy positions worth up to $200,000) or 50:1.
+Beyond that, there is little use for more leverage.

-The same scenarios can be repeated with a larger account or smaller accounts.
+The same concept applies to larger or smaller accounts.

-5 mini lots costs $50,000, so leverage 10:1 is required to take this trade.
+5 mini lots cost $50,000, so leverage of 10:1 is required to take this trade.
 It is also possible that multiple trades may be in effect at one time.
 If three positions are held at a time, that means up to $150,000 in positions may be deployed.
 That requires at least a 30:1 leverage.
 For a bit of extra room use 50:1, but that is only if you are holding multiple positions at one time.
-If you typically take one trade at a time, then in a case like this, about 15 or 20:1 leverage is fine.
+If you typically take one day trade at a time (like I do), then in a case like this, about 15 or 20:1 leverage is fine.

 Why Do Brokers Provide Such Huge Leverage?

 If you are wondering why forex brokers offer leverage of up to 500:1, the answer is simple.
 It entices traders to invest $100 (or so) and try to gamble their way to profits.
-A micro lot costs $1000, a mini lot $10,000 in a pair such as the EURUSD, so opening an account for less than $1000 means the trader needs leverage just to buy the smallest position size available.
-And since most new traders come to forex market with illusions or grandeur, it is likely they will risk far more than 1% of their account, and leverage provides a way to do that.
+A micro lot costs $1000 in a pair such as the EURUSD, so opening an account for less than $1000 means the trader needs leverage just to buy the smallest position size available.
+And since most new traders come to forex market with illusions of grandeur, it is likely they will risk far more than 1% of their account, and leverage provides a way to do that.
 Insanely high leverage allows people to swing for the fences in the hopes of a hitting a couple big winners, but it rarely happens.
+The broker will happily take the commissions from all these small accounts.

 Using the examples above you can calculate how much leverage is needed for your account size and usual trading style.
 Many traders may find they actually don’t even need leverage, but having some is fine.
-You can have leverage on account, but don’t have to use it if it isn’t required.
-There are always more trades, so there is little need to pile into one trade, risking a lot or needing excessive leverage.
-For most traders out there 50:1 leverage is way more than enough.
-20:1 is will suit most traders–day traders or swing traders–just fine.
-There are significant risks in forex trading, and using excessive leverage can mean not only taking a large loss, but wiping out the entire account.
-By risking 1% of capital per trade, traders will find very little need for the astronomical leverage brokers provide.
+You can have leverage on the account, but don’t have to use it if it isn’t required.

 By Cory Mitchell, CMT